Dr. Ivan Matic

 5. Desirable skills and qualifications:

-Ability to join an interdisciplinary, collaborative, and highly productive research environment, demonstratingflexibility to thrive in a rapidly advancing research field.
-The selected candidate will receive extensive training under thedirect supervision of the group leader, gaining proficiency in a variety of highly sought-after advanced technologies.
+Ability to join an interdisciplinary, collaborative, and highly productive research environment, demonstrating flexibility to thrive in a rapidly advancing research field.
+The selected candidate will receive extensive training under the direct supervision of the group leader, made possible by the small size of the research group, gaining proficiency in a variety of highly sought-after advanced technologies.
 Such experience will significantly enhance their career prospects within academia and beyond.

 6. References and key publications: